Beautiful philadelphia downtown skyline at sunset USA

 New Airbnb Laws Require STR Registration

-New Airbnb Laws now require property owners in Bethlehem to register their home with the local government before they’re eligible to list it on rental sites like Airbnb and Vrbo.
+New Airbnb Laws now require property owners in Bethlehem to register their homes with the local government before they’re eligible to list them on booking platforms like Airbnb and Vrbo.
 Under the new law, hosts are also required to undergo an annual home inspection and keep detailed records of rental periods.

 The ordinance includes limitations on rental durations (not more than 30 days) as well as the number of dwelling units that can be rented out (no more than 2 bedrooms).